Chekote/docker-php/README.md

     docker run -e LOCAL_USER_ID=1000 chekote/php:5.6.30-a php -v

-## PHP-FPM process UID
+## www-data UID (PHP-FPM runs as this user)

-To set the UID for the PHP-FPM process, you should set the `PHP_FPM_USER_ID` environmental variable on the container. e.g:
+To set the UID for the www-data user (and by extension, the PHP-FPM process), you should set the `WWW_DATA_USER_ID` environmental variable on the container. e.g:

-    docker run -e PHP_FPM_USER_ID=1000 chekote/php:5.6.30-a php-fpm5.6
+    docker run -e WWW_DATA_USER_ID=1000 chekote/php:5.6.30-a php-fpm5.6

 # php.ini directives